ngasull/classic/README.md

   - Buildless development
   - Simple explicit production build

-**Classic is not a UI library and depends on none**, but you can use some.
-It integrates with existing technologies rather than reinventing them.
+**Classic is not a UI library and depends on none**, but you can optionally use some.
+Classic integrates with existing technologies rather than reinventing them.

 Typical Classic stack:
 - [Deno](https://deno.com/) - Runtime, LSP, lint, test, DB...